 Vendrick is entirely optional if you want to beat him.
-The first time you try to beat him, you will realize how little damage you actually do to him.
-When you die, you think to yourself how you are even going to beat him.
+The first time you try to beat him, you will realize how little damage you do to him.
+When you die, you think about how you will even beat him.
 Well, it is simple.
 All you have to do is collect 5 Souls of a Giant, and it will bring his defenses down to where a normal boss’s defense will be.
 Even then, it is still a difficult fight.

 Interesting Fact – By the time the player finds him, Vendrick has gone completely hollow.
-He still wears the King’s Crown, though, and carries the Ruler’s Sword.
+He still wears the King’s Crown and carries the Ruler’s Sword.

 4. Throne Watcher and Defender

 These two were my downfall when it came to almost beating the game.
-I can’t tell you how many times I fought these two and each time I learned something about them.
-The more I fought them, the less I felt like I was going to die.
-I finally killed them and congratulated myself for my victory, until I found out that these two were the first boss fight of 3 in-a-row.
+I can’t tell you how many times I fought these two, and I learned something about them each time.
+The more I fought them, the less I felt like I would die.
+I finally killed them and congratulated myself on my victory until I discovered that these two were the first boss fight of 3 in-a-row.

 Nashandra was my least favorite boss from the main game just because of those darn cursed fountains.
 I could never understand how to keep myself from dying from them.
 Every time I tried destroying them, I would just die.
-Not to mention the giant skeleton lady trying to kill you in the process.
+Not to mention the giant skeleton lady trying to kill you.
 Let’s just say, once I finally beat her, my chair was destroyed.

 2. Burnt Ivory King

 Here come the two hardest bosses in all of Dark Souls 2.
 The Burnt Ivory King is very difficult because of the sword attacks he does.
-He does this spinning attack that when he hits the floor, crystals emerge from the ground and damage you.
-Some people might say his moves were almost the same as Knight Artorious from Dark Souls.
+He does this spinning attack where crystals emerge from the ground and damage you when he hits the floor.
+Some might say his moves were almost identical to Knight Artorious from Dark Souls.
 When you beat him, you get the 2nd crown.

-Interesting Fact – The Ivory King was once the highest-ranking knight from the land of Forossa.
-He had a reputation for being proud, ever-merciful and for being the first to swing his sword in times of need.
+Interesting Fact – The Ivory King was once the highest-ranking knight from the land of Formosa.
+He had a reputation for being proud, ever-merciful, and the first to swing his sword in times of need.

 1. Fume Knight

 The Fume Knight is considered one of the hardest bosses in all of Dark Souls history because of his broad moveset.
-He uses weapons like a giant sword, to throwing out dark magic at the player.
-The best thing to do is to have good dark resistance and to also have good defense because he will drain your health.
+He uses weapons like a giant sword to throw dark magic at the player.
+The best thing to do is to have good dark resistance and defense because it will drain your health.
 When you beat him, you get the 3rd crown.